Alleghany County License Hearing Guide

 If You Took the Breath/Blood Test and Failed

-• Temporary Permit Valid Until Hearing or Suspension Begins: You may have been issued a temporary driving permit at the time of your arrest.
-This permit is typically valid until your ALR hearing or until the 30-day suspension period begins, whichever comes first.
+You may receive a temporary driving permit that is valid until your ALR hearing or until the suspension officially begins.

 If You Refused Testing